 - Year 1 – the enterprise buys, but often doesn’t even fully deploy until month 6-9, or sometimes even longer.
 So the buyer really doesn’t even have any success metrics going into the first renewal.

 - Year 2 – renewal comes up, deployment only finally got going a few months ago.
-Engagement Metrics are terrible /nonexistant but (x) it’s already in the budget, and (y) what do you expect, we finally just deployed?
+Engagement Metrics are often low but (x) it’s already in the budget, and (y) what do you expect, we finally just deployed?
 It took us 9 months to get our act together and use the service.
 OK, just renew at last year’s price.

 - Year 3 – hmmm.
 OK, finally, 15-18 months under our belt — and engagement / usage is still low.
 Should we renew?
 Meh.
 Well, if we do, let’s get a big price cut if usage isn’t high.
 Or put it aside for a year.

 So if a SaaS app is fast growing, often because there’s segment pull, and there’s a lot of churn in Year 3, it can take a long time to see it, as the numbers can be masked at first by all the new Year 1 and Year 2 deals.
 In other words, you just can’t tell unless you look at the engagement numbers, not just the churn numbers.